Hobbesdcc/RobotArm/README.md

 * You can also click on other commands in the Script building section to add them to the list.
 * Once you are happy with the Script, Stop system, go to Automatic mode, start system.
 * NOW you can "Start Script".
-* (hit, the Scripts are just text, you can edit them, or copy them in/out)
+* (hint: the Scripts are just text, you can edit them, or copy them in/out)

 ## Example Script:
 ```